nixys/nxs-go-fsm/README.md

 ### Initialize

 You need to initialize this library via `Init(r io.Reader, desc fsm.Description)` function before using.
 After that you will get a `fsm.Reader` reader.
 Via this reader you'll get a modified data in accordance with described states.
-To describe a Nixys Flow State Machine you need to determine following options:
+To describe a nxs-go-fsm you need to determine following options:
 - `r`: any `io.Reader` you wish to read data from
 - `desc`: struct to describe a states and contexts.
 See below for details.